How to plan your perfect trip. The top tourist attractions, must-see and things to do in Salzburg.

 Are you looking for fun things to do in Salzburg with kids?
 Well, then you really have to visit the Toy Museum in the historic hospital of the city.
 Salzburg is famous for its puppet theater, but this museum puts an emphasis on interaction and actually playing the games rather than just “boring” exhibition rooms.

 15. Sound of Music Museum & Tour

-Last, but certainly not least, you really should consider going on a World of Music tour through Salzburg (book it here).
+Last, but certainly not least, you really should consider going on a Sound of Music tour through Salzburg (book it here).
 There is are so many iconic places to explore in the city, and as a fan, you don’t want to miss them, eh?
 At the far end of the Getreidegasse, you will also find the Sound of Music World.
 So, why not take a look while you are there?

 Other things to do in Salzburg

 Salzburg is an ancient city and a UNESCO World Heritage site for a reason.
 You can basically tell a fascinating story about almost all the houses in the city.
 A lot of them are 500 years or older – despite the immaculate facades.
 If you keep your eyes open, you’ll be able to find the houses of famous residents like the physicist Doppler Zoo, conductor Herbert von Karajan or Paracelsus.